NeeleshRoy/codewars/README.md

 # [codewars](https://github.com/neeleshroy/codewars)
-javascript solutions for codewar questions
+Javascript solutions for codewar questions.
+The questions are arranged according to levels and most completed questions in that level.

 ### List of questions with links according to level

 #### 7 KYU